nicky-nym/nicky-nym.github.io/pages/cities.md

 * **Healthier**
   - more opportunity to exercise while commuting
   - better air quality & less noise
-  - less stressful, with less traffic congestion and more parks & tress
+  - less stressful, with less traffic congestion and more parks & trees [^macdonald]

 * **Safer**
   - no traffic accident deaths